mzntaka0/nextinit/README.md

 This file is gonna be called in index file of each page and re-called in _app.tsx

+### How to write a redux code?
+Redux code is gonna basically be followed by this article. https://dev.to/davidkpiano/redux-is-half-of-a-pattern-1-2-1hd7

 ### TODO
 - [ ] Refactor a data fetching code based on Clean Architecture
 - [ ] Consider that components/\_pages/${page}/lib directory is needed or not. -> extract them to each page's root directory?